Sky Andrew: Sports agent

 While training at Lilleshall Hall in his youth, Andrew met young footballer Sol Campbell, with whom he struck up a friendship.

 After retiring from table tennis, Andrew wanted to get into show business, but ended up becoming an agent, representing acting clients including Martine McCutcheon.

 In the mid-1990s at Campbell's suggestion, he became the first licensed Black British football agent, engineering Campbell's move from Tottenham Hotspur to Arsenal.
 Andrew has since represented Jermaine Pennant, David Ginola, Frank Bruno, Jay Bothroyd and Jermain Defoe.

 His TV and film clients include Nathalie Emmanuel, Sarah-Jane Mee, and Natalie Sawyer.

 In September 2016, in a deal with football agency Platinum One Group, Sky Andrew moved his football business across.

-Currently he is also a "Soccer Agent" instructor for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.
+Currently he is also a "Soccer Agent" instructor for the online sports-career training school Sports Management Worldwide.

 Honors

 Andrew won a Barclays Bank "Man of Merit Award" in 2002, and was named the BEA Entrepreneur of The Year in 2003.